 Gender undervaluation – priority awards review

-The Fair Work Commission has announced changes to 3 priority awards.
-These changes affect pay rates and also affect classifications in some cases.
+The Fair Work Commission has announced changes to several priority awards.
+These changes affect pay rates and also affect some classifications.

 What's changing